parse-community/Parse-SDK-Flutter/README.md

 ```

 __Enter event__
-When an existing ParseObject’s old value does not fulfill the ParseQuery but its new value fulfills the ParseQuery,
+When an existing ParseObject’s old value does not fulfill the QueryBuilder but its new value fulfills the QueryBuilder,
 you’ll get this event.
-The object is the ParseObject which enters the ParseQuery.
+The object is the ParseObject which enters the QueryBuilder.
 Its content is the latest value of the ParseObject.
 ```dart
   liveQuery.on(LiveQueryEvent.enter, (value) {